How do I find console errors and my browser version for troubleshooting?

 4. Take a screenshot of the errors that appear under the Console tab.

 5. Right click on any errors, then use the "Save As" option to save the errors in a file on your computer.

 6. Send both the screenshot and any saved files to the Customer Solutions Specialist assisting you.
-If you have not yet contacted us regarding the problem you're having, we are available by phone from 8am-8pm Eastern Standard Time during the week, and 24/7 via Live Chat and Email.
+If you have not yet contacted us regarding the problem you're having, we are available by phone from 8am-8pm Eastern Time during the week, and are also available by Live Chat and Email.

 How to find your browser version

 AWeber can be used successfully across many great browsers, but it's important to make sure you're using the most recent version of your browser whenever possible.
 Below are instructions for finding the version of the browser that you're currently running.

 Windows 7, 8.1, 10: